Consensys/mythx-docs/docs/source/main/mythx-for-developers.rst

 Options are deliberately sparse since we want simple interaction.
 Most of the complexity is hidden behind the MythX.

-If you leave off a *contract-name*, we'll find one inside the project.
+If you leave off any contract name, we'll find one inside the project.
 If you have more than one contract in the project you should specify which one you want to use.
 Instead of a contract name inside a solidity file, you can also give either a relative or absolute path